Skip to content

 Turkmenistan - Kunya Urgench

 The place was destroyed by the Mongol Horde led by Genghis Khan and the later invasions of Tamerlan.
 After that, the city was entirely abandoned when the Amu Darya River changed its course.
-Its famous attractions are Khorezm Shaikh Tekesh Mausoleum and the 60-metre-high Kutlug Timur Minaret.
+Its famous attractions are the Khorezm Shaikh Tekesh Mausoleum and the 60-metre-high Kutlug Timur Minaret.

 Leave a comment